Top 40+ ASP.NET MVC Interview Questions & Answers

 Ans:

-The [ValidateAntiForgeryToken] attribute in ASP.NET MVC prevents cross-site request forgery (CSRF) attacks by validating that requests originated from the same application and were not forged by malicious third-party sites.
-It generates a unique anti-forgery token for each form rendered in the View and validates the token on form submission.
-When a form is submitted, the [ValidateAntiForgeryToken] attribute compares the token submitted with the form to the token stored in the server-side session or hidden field, rejecting the request if the tokens do not match.
+The `[ValidateAntiForgeryToken]` attribute in ASP.NET MVC prevents cross-site request forgery (CSRF) attacks by ensuring requests originate from the same application.
+It generates a unique anti-forgery token for each form and validates it upon submission.
+The attribute compares the submitted token with the one stored on the server or in a hidden field, rejecting requests if they do not match.
+This ensures the integrity and security of form submissions by protecting against malicious third-party attacks.

 Ans:

-67. What is the purpose of the TempDataDictionary in ASP.NET MVC?
+67. What is the purpose of RouteConfig.cs in ASP.NET MVC and how is routing configured?

 Ans: